Yoast/wordpress-seo/readme.txt

 = 12.1.0 =
 Release Date: September 17th, 2019

-Read more about Yoast SEO 12.1 in [our 12.1 release post](https://yoa.st/release-12-1)!
+Yoast SEO 12.1 is out today!
+It features a couple of changes in order to match the design of Google’s search results pages, this includes those shiny new favicons.
+In addition to this, we added a number of new filters for our Schema implementation.
+See what else is new in the latest release of your favorite SEO plugin in [our 12.1 release post](https://yoa.st/release-12-1)!

 Enhancements: